-The demand curves for the various ancillary services products in 2020 were:
+The demand curves for the various ancillary services products in 2021 were:

-- Regulation: varies monthly according to the prior month's gas prices and averaged \$110.45 per MWh in 2020. - Spinning Reserves: \$65 per MWh (for shortages between zero and 10 percent of the market-wide requirement) and \$98 per MWh (for shortages greater than 10 percent). - Total Operating Reserves: - For cleared reserves less than four percent of the market-wide requirement, the Value of Lost Load (\$3,500 per MWh) minus the monthly demand curve price for regulation. - For cleared reserves between four and twelve percent, the estimated probability of lost load based on a single large resource contingency. - For cleared reserves between twelve percent and the Most Severe Single Contingency (MSSC), the curve is flat at \$2,100 per MWh and then steps down to \$1,100 per MWh through 96 percent of the requirement.
-For cleared reserves more than 96 percent of the market-wide requirement: \$200 per MWh.
+- Regulation: varies monthly according to the prior month's gas prices and averaged \$280.24 per MWh in 2021. - Spinning Reserves: \$65 per MWh (for shortages between zero and 10 percent of the market-wide requirement) and \$98 per MWh (for shortages greater than 10 percent).3 - Total Operating Reserves:4 - For cleared reserves less than four percent of the market-wide requirement, the Value of Lost Load (\$3,500 per MWh) minus the monthly demand curve price for regulation. - For cleared reserves between four and twelve percent, the estimated probability of lost load based on a single large resource contingency. - For cleared reserves between twelve percent and the Most Severe Single Contingency (MSSC), the curve is flat at \$2,100 per MWh and then steps down to \$1,100 per MWh. - Short Term Reserves: While currently set at \$100 per MWh, MISO is considering changes that will raise the demand curve.